 When you have completed between 24 and 32 credits, you work with your assigned research advisor to narrow down your academic interests to a relevant and manageable thesis topic.
 Log in to MyDCE, then ALB/ALM Community to schedule an appointment with your assigned research advisor via the Degree Candidate Portal.

 Thesis Topic Selection

-- Thesis work represents thoughtful engagement in new academic scholarship.
+- Please note that your topic choice must be a new area of research for you.
+Thesis work represents thoughtful engagement in new academic scholarship.
 You cannot re-purpose prior research.
 If you want to draw or expand upon your own previous scholarship for a small portion of your thesis, you need to obtain the explicit permission of your research advisor and cite the work in both the proposal and thesis.
 Violations of this policy will be referred to the Administrative Board.

 2. Prepare Prework for the Crafting the Thesis Proposal (CTP) Course or Tutorial

 The next step in the process is to prepare and submit Prework in order to gain registration approval for the Crafting the Thesis Proposal (CTP) tutorial or course.
 The Prework process ensures that you have done enough prior reading and thinking about your thesis topic to benefit from the CTP.